breatheco-de/content/src/content/lesson/working-with-plain-text-files-backend.md

 ## Files are the only way to `store` on a computer.

-Your entire computer hard drive is comprised of files, is the most low level way to store information, your compute runs on a `file fystem` or `file directory` control that how data is stored and retrieved.
+Your entire computer hard drive is comprised of files, is the most low-level way to store information, your computer runs on a `file system` or `file directory` control that how data is stored and retrieved.

-Using a backend language you can access the majority of the computer files, and that givis you almost endless power!
+Using a backend language you can access the majority of the computer files, and that gives you almost endless power!

 ## Retrieving data from files

-Lets say that you have the bitcoin prices from the last day in a `bitcoin_prices.csv` file with the following format:
+Let's say that you have the bitcoin prices from the last day in a `bitcoin_prices.csv` file with the following format:

 <before-after width="400px"
     before="https://ucarecdn.com/97f74cd8-acdd-4ce9-aa26-bfd494e9b550/bitcoin_price_csv.png"